 Funeral music should be sacred and focused on the paschal mystery of Christ’s suffering, death, and triumph over death.
 Secular music is not permitted.
 Songs may be selected from the list of suggested music or, if not on the list, discussed with the music director.
 Cantors, musicians, and Resurrection Choir are provided through our music director.
 Family or friends wishing to participate need to be approved by and rehearse with the director.

 This is sometimes one of the hardest to hear for families because other parishes may not follow the directives.
 The Order of Christian Funerals does not allow for a eulogy to take place within the celebration of the funeral liturgy: A brief homily based on the readings is always given after the gospel reading; but there is never to be a eulogy.
 (OCF 27).
 The Church gathers with the family and friends of the deceased to give praise and thanks to God for Christ’s victory over sin and death, to commend the deceased to God’s tender mercy and compassion, and to seek strength in the proclamation of the Paschal Mystery.
 This is accomplished in comforting prayers, rituals, and with a designed “flow” of the liturgy.
 Adding in a eulogy that may or may not be appropriate (oh the stories we could tell!) and emphasizing the human life rather than pointing to God can disrupt the purpose and benefit of the Mass.
-A eulogy is best delivered at the visitation and vigil service the evening before or at the luncheon or gathering following the liturgy.
+A spoken eulogy is best delivered at the visitation and vigil service the evening before or at the luncheon or gathering following the liturgy.
 Recently families have provided written eulogies or letters to inserted in the program.
 This is a keepsake that can go with those attending and be a lasting tribute.

 As part of our ministry to serve families in this time of mourning and need, the parish can provide a luncheon following the burial (or if burial is later or out of town, immediately after the Mass) at no cost.
 The parish provides the main course (usually fried chicken or sandwiches), while our dedicated volunteers cook, bake, and serve the rest.
 Meals are currently held in Wellnitz Hall, a capacity of 75.
 Favorites of the deceased or family can be requested to add a special touch.
 Please note that there are circumstances that may prevent us from being able to offer a meal such as during holidays, scheduled events that cannot be moved, or having less than 2 days to plan.